ustajan/grasshopper/README.md

 To build with CMake
 ==

 `> mkdir RunGrasshopper && cd RunGrasshopper`

 `> cmake ../../grasshopper && make -jN`

+Note: cmake build has been tested using WSL/ubuntu under windows only.
+On Mac OS X it's known to break.
+See Issues.

 To run
 ==